apache/accumulo-website/_docs-2/getting-started/features.md

 ### Namespaces

-In version 1.6.0, the concept of table "namespaces" was created to allow for logical grouping and configuration of Accumulo tables.
+Table namespaces (since 1.6.0) allow for logical grouping and configuration of Accumulo tables.
 By default, tables are created in a default namespace which is the empty string to preserve the feel for how tables operate in previous versions.
 One application of table namespaces is placing the Accumulo root and metadata table in an "accumulo" namespace to denote that these tables are used internally by Accumulo.

 ### Volume support

-Accumulo 1.6.0 migrated its HDFS configuration from a single HDFS host and directory to a collection of HDFS URIs (host and path).
-This allows Accumulo to operate over multiple disjoint HDFS instances and scale beyond the limits of a single namenode.
+While Accumulo typically runs on a single HDFS instance, it supports [multi-volume installations][multivolume] (since 1.6.0) which allow it to run over multiple disjoint HDFS instances and scale beyond the limits of a single namenode.
 When used in conjunction with HDFS federation, multiple namenodes can share a pool of datanodes.

 ## Integrity/Availability